I’ll be honest.

 A beach break is the perfect starting point for all beginners.

-This is due to a number of favorable factors:
+This is due to a number of favourable factors:

 There’s a reason why surf schools the world over choose to host their lessons at beak breaks.
 It’s safe, it's fun and it’s where most beginner surfers will have the most success standing up on their surfboard.